-Problems from the procedure are rare, but all procedures have some risk.
+Problems from robotic-assisted surgeries are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

-Some factors that may increase the risk of complications include:
+Things that may raise the risk of problems are:

-While sitting at a console near the operating table, the doctor will use lenses to look at a magnified 3D image of the inside of the chest.
-Another doctor will stay by the operating table and adjust the camera and instruments.
+While sitting nearby, the doctor will use lenses to look at a magnified 3-D image of the inside of the body.
+Another doctor will adjust the camera and tools.
 The robotic arms and tools will be guided by the surgeon.
 When the surgery is done, the tools will be removed.
 Stitches or staples will be used to close the incisions.
 Bandages will be used to cover them.

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.